 Be a voice for the climate, in appropriate meetings

-Leadership can be as easy and simple as mentioning the urgency of climate change and how it relates to your workplace in meetings like asking, “have we considered ways to reduce the carbon impact of this?” or “Are we doing this as efficiently as possible in terms of resources?”.
+Leadership can be as simple as mentioning the urgency of climate change and how it relates to your workplace in meetings like asking, “have we considered ways to reduce the carbon impact of this?” or “Are we doing this as efficiently as possible in terms of resources?”.

 Investigate if your workplace has a sustainability plan or use this database to find if your company’s sustainability strategy is on the GRI database.
 If not, write to your manager to request the creation of such a strategy.